 Peru Trekking Tours and The Inca Trail Photos

-The tour was fantastic!
-It was a lot of fun and a great experience.
-Very well run!Freya M (July 02, 2009)
+It was really fun and nice, with a good tour leader.Liza M (July 02, 2009)

 Trekking in Peru is a rewarding life experience for hikers and lovers of history and culture.
 Immerse yourself in legendary tales of the ancient Incan Empire as you step foot on trails once roamed by the Inca themselves!